-No comparison to last week, due to no feeder sale.
-Demand was good to moderate and got stronger as the day went on.
-The next feeder sale will be in two weeks.
-Supply included: 100% Feeder Cattle (71% Steers, 29% Heifers).
-Feeder cattle supply over 600 lbs was 98%.
+No comparison to last week due to a bred heifer and cow auction being held last week.
+Demand was good from the buyers in the crowd.
+Supply included: 100% Feeder Cattle (56% Steers, 43% Heifers, 0% Bulls).
+Feeder cattle supply over 600 lbs was 58%.